eush77/html-formulae/README.md

 Compile `code` to HTML.

-The function is wrapped with [dyn-curry](https://www.npmjs.org/package/dyn-curry), so you can fix options and get the converter function back:
+The function is curried with [dyn-curry](https://www.npmjs.org/package/dyn-curry), so you can fix options and get the converter function back:

 ```js
 var converter = htmlFormulae(options);